netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 So the name is 'Brisbane', and leave the default value for the slug.
 As this site is not active yet, set the status to 'planned'.
 From the drop down, select 'asia pacific - australia - brisbane'.

 This is a branch site so there's no need for a provider or facility. similarly there is no ASN for this site, so skip that.
-Set the time zone to be 'australia/brisbane' and add a description of 'New branch site'
+Set the time zone to be 'australia/brisbane' and add a description of 'Brisbane Branch Site'

 There are no tags set up yet so skip that, but do select the 'Departments' tenant group and then the 'consulting' department as the tenant.